ati-n/tx.js/docs.md

 The other primitives are very straight forward, TypeScript's `string` is called `str` in Tx, `boolean` is `bool`, `biging` is `big` and `symbol` is `sym`.

-The other two Javascript primitives `undefined` and `null` doesn`t have special syntax.
+The other two Javascript primitives `undefined` and `null` don't have special syntaxes.

 ### Arrays